stephband/midi/README.md

 # MIDI

-MIDI is library of functions for routing and transforming MIDI events.
+MIDI is library of functions for routing and transforming browser MIDI events.

-Warning!
+Note!
 Currently only Chrome has native MIDI support, and then only behind a flag.
-If you're in Chrome, switch it on Web MIDI here
+If you're in Chrome, switch on Web MIDI at
 <a href="chrome://flags/#enable-web-midi">chrome://flags/#enable-web-midi</a>.

 ## MIDI